Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Now, unlike many of their competitors, both Wix and GoDaddy actually handle cookie consent pretty well — both companies provide free built-in cookie banners that let you block cookies for popular marketing products (Google Analytics, Facebook pixel, Google Ads etc.) before they are run.

-However, neither platform seems to offer a clear way for your site visitors to ‘revoke’ consent once it has been given, and providing your users with the ability to do so is also a GDPR requirement — so both platforms have some scope for improvement here.
+However, neither platform seems to offer a clear way for your site visitors to ‘revoke’ consent once it has been given, and providing your users with the ability to do so is also a GDPR requirement — in my view, both platforms have some scope for improvement here.

 Customer support